tsmatz/nlp-tutorials/Readme.md

 > I recommend you to run these examples on GPU-utilized machine.

 Tutorials follow the history of NLP neural methods.<br>
-In the latter part (from tutorial 5), I then focus on language models, improving the models by step-by-step approaches, and finally you will learn how and why the widely used Transformer architecture matters.
-(You will find how it's improved by running actual tasks.)
+In the latter part (from tutorial 5), I then focus on language models, improving the models by step-by-step approaches, and reach to learn how and why the widely used Transformer architecture matters.
+(You will find how it's developed and improved by running actual tasks.)

-NLP (natural language processing) has a long history in artificial intelligence, and generative models were also developed with traditional statistical models in 1950s - such as, [Hidden Markov Models (HMMs)](https://github.com/tsmatz/hmm-lds-em-algorithm) or [Gaussian Mixture Models (GMMs)](https://github.com/tsmatz/gmm).<br>
+NLP (natural language processing) has a long history in artificial intelligence, and generative models were also developed with traditional statistical models in 1950s - such as, applying [Hidden Markov Models (HMMs)](https://github.com/tsmatz/hmm-lds-em-algorithm) or [Gaussian Mixture Models (GMMs)](https://github.com/tsmatz/gmm).<br>
-However, this repository focuses on recent neural methods examined in today's NLP.
+This repository, however, focuses on recent neural methods engaged in today's NLP.

 > [Feb 2023] All examples were transformed (from TensorFlow) into PyTorch.